derekasola/Derekasola.github.io/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/jap2.jpg">
-This app was begun after my last semester of japanese 101.
-It uses images of hiragana, katakana, and kanji to be displyed for the user to be quized on.
+This app was begun after my last semester of japanese 101 fall 2019 durring winter break.
+It uses images of hiragana, katakana, and will eventally kanji to be displyed.
+It detects left and right swipes to control the pictures and the textView values. i plan to add words, sentences, and even pronunciation with google translate.